-PITI stands for Principle, Interest, Taxes, and Insurance and is what makes up your monthly mortgage payment.
+PITI stands for Principle, Interest, Taxes, and Insurance.
+This is what makes up your monthly mortgage payment.
 Calculating your PITI number will help you determine how much house you can afford.

-The cost of the initial down payment isn’t the only expense you’ll need to calculate upfront – you also need to factor in all the expenses associated with purchasing, maintaining, and keeping the home.
-Your monthly mortgage, fees, taxes, insurance, home owner dues (i.e., HOA fees), and other associated costs, are all line items on the home-buying bill.
-All of these items will factor into your overall budget for purchasing a home.
-For example, maybe you can afford a down-payment on an $800,000 home, but the monthly payments will be too much of a strain.
+There are a lot of expenses involved in buying a home.
+The cost of the initial down payment isn’t the only expense you’ll need to calculate upfront.
+You also need to factor in all the expenses associated with purchasing, maintaining, and keeping the home.
+Your monthly mortgage, fees, taxes, insurance, home owner dues (i.e. HOA fees), and other associated costs are all line items on the home-buying bill.
+All of these should factor into your overall budget for purchasing a home.
+For example, maybe you can afford a down payment on an $800,000 home, but the monthly payments will be too much of a strain.
 So what’s the first thing to consider when it comes to your monthly payments?
 PITI.

 What is PITI?

-One of the most important financial considerations related to your home-buying journey is what’s called PITI, which stands for the sum of monthly principal, interest, taxes and insurance.
-This is usually calculated on a monthly basis and your lender will compare it to your monthly gross income to see if you are a viable candidate for a mortgage loan (often called the debt-to-income ratio).
+PITI is an acronym describing the elements that make up your monthly mortgage, and it stands for the sum of monthly principal, interest, taxes, and insurance.
+PITI is one of the most important financial considerations related to your home-buying journey.
+This is usually calculated on a monthly basis.
+Your lender will compare it to your monthly gross income to see if you are a viable candidate for a mortgage loan (often called the debt-to-income ratio).
 In the event that you might lose your income or lack enough equity or other assets, your lender may require special considerations, such as two months of PITI.

 So what exactly goes into PITI?
 A very high-level overview of its components include:

 - Principal – This is the amount of your loan, so it is likely the cost of your home minus your down payment.

 - Interest – Just like the majority of other loans, the interest is the amount the lender charges you for borrowing money.